udexon/Phoshell/README.md

 5. We do not know what we do not know.
 When someone tells us something we do not know, half the time we reject it.

+- The blindspots by programmers concerns GUI, CLI, stack machine shell,
+- have great consequences, including ....

+- 5.1 (use bulleted list for numbering subsection)

 Stack machine shell ("smashlet" or "shellet") is such a blind spot amongst programmers.
 Each and every word in the phrase "stack machine shell" is such fundamental concept that no one will think twice about it.
 But when chained together, the top Google search result is actually a Reddit post linked to another old repository by this GitHub user (udexon) &mdash; which means we have suceeded in defining this term.

 This blind spot amongst programmers is so serious that we may use the Baby Elephant Syndrome or Chained Elephant Syndrome to describe it.
 It concerns two of the biggest controversies in computer programming: